ckarwin/The_Quantified_Self/README.md

 * Implement the deep learning algorithm.
 * Allow user to easily update/modify thier info and data.
 * Allow the user to easily print a health summary, which can be shared with thier physician, etc.
+* Implement a device/application that continually monitors the user's blood levels, allowing for early diagnosis of abnormalities.
+* Integrate The Quantified Self into a single central hub for all medical data.
+Define a "health score" that can be used as an incentive by health insurance companies.
 * Integrate The Quantified Self into the larger program.
 So far, this will include a daily planner application and a finance application.
-* Integrate The Quantified Self into a single central hub for all medical data.
-Define a "health score" that can be used as an incentive by health insurance companies.